adrianhuebner/data-structures-and-algorithms/code-challanges/ll-insertions/README.md

 Write a method for the Linked List class which takes a number, k, as a parameter.
 Return the node’s value that is k from the end of the linked list.
 You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

+### Challenge for Class 8 Code Challenge

+Write a function called mergeLists which takes two linked lists as arguments.
+Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.
+Try and keep additional space down to O(1).
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Approach & Efficiency

 ### Approach for Class 6 Code Challenge